 Once stable they took x-rays to examine her injured leg and tail.
 Sadly they were too severely damaged, and had to amputated.

 Having lost a huge volume of blood from her horrific injuries this poorly pup was showing signs of anemia, and desperately needed a blood transfusion to give her the best chance of survival.

 Holly stayed with the vets for close monitoring, and continue receiving essential fluids, pain relief and antibiotics.
 It was touch and go, but thanks to our vet teams determination and with the support from people like you, Holly pulled through.

 Sadly she won’t be the last.
 We predict we are on the brink of a new canine crisis, as financial strains and health issues caused by the pandemic will lead to more dogs abandoned and in need of help.
-Dogs Trust must be prepared for the next dog like Holly, to save their life and get back on their paws.
-That’s why we are asking for a gift today.
+Here you can read more stories of dogs who desperately needed vet care during the pandemic – and it’s for dogs like Truffles, Bo and Ted that we are asking for a gift today.

 Help more dogs like Holly get urgent vet care beyond the pandemic.

 Donations go towards the care of all dogs at Dogs Trust